City Relocation Overview

 Tucson, AZ

 Tucson, AZ scores 68/100 (Good) on Your Area Score.
-It is a large city with a more affordable than many comparable markets cost profile, a mixed safety profile, and a manageable climate.
+It is a large city with a more affordable than many comparable markets cost profile, a more challenging safety profile, and a manageable climate.
 Whether it is a good place to live will depend heavily on your budget, neighborhood choice, and priorities.

 MoveScore